 Once you close the deal, get the agreement in writing, complete the necessary paperwork with the seller, and the DMV, and make sure to take care of any taxes and fees.
 Be sure to read any contracts or agreements before signing, so you know exactly what you’re getting into.

 V&F Auto Sales has been serving the Western Mass community since 1988.
-We strive to provide our customers with top quality, affordable vehicle inventory and convenient financing options.
-View a complete list of our inventory on our website, or visit us at 7 Harding St, Agawam, MA 01001.
+We strive to provide our customers with top-quality, affordable vehicle inventory and convenient financing options.
+If you’re buying a used car in Agawam, MA, view a complete list of our inventory on our website, or visit us at 7 Harding St, Agawam, MA 01001.